asedrakian/DD_CDFs/README.md

 contains self-explanatory labeling of each column.

 The results for hybrid stars are located in TOV_Hybrid where we provide the integral parameters of hybrid stars.
-The construction of EoS can be done the basis of EoS given for nucleonic models and addition of constant speed of sound EoS for quark matter.
+The construction of EoS can be done on the basis of EoS given for nucleonic models and the addition of constant speed of sound EoS for quark matter.